hyperlocalhq/django-base-libs/docs/import/heimat_de_import_specs/production_import_specification_heimat_de_type.md

-# Berlin Bühnen Production Import (heimat.de type)
+# Berlin Bühnen Production Import (Heimat.de type)

+Last update: October 24, 2017

 [TOC]

+## Introduction ##

+The Berlin Bühnen website has locations (theaters) and stages where plays happen.
+All plays are named as productions.
+Productions have general information about the play.
+Each production has multiple events, that is, exact dates and times when the play happens.
+Events might overwrite some general information of their production.

 ## How to prepare the feed?